Coal and Pet-coke

 The largest fuel stockpiles can now be covered.

 More than a third of the world's energy is produced from solid fuel.
 Coal and pet-coke are stored in huge stockpiles near plants that consume them.
 These piles used to be open-air, but current environmental consciousness demands that they are covered.
-As an example, above are Enel’s Bocamina coal yards in Chile during dome construction.
+As an example, above are Enel’s Bocamina coal yards in Chile.
 Over 300,000t of fuel were previously stored in the open.
 Now, two Freedomes cover all that fuel and 46,000m2.

 Combustibility makes coal storage a special case that deserves careful treatment.